williammadie/memo/c/c.md

 ### Unnamed Pipe

-An **unnamed pipe** is a mechanism for communication between two processes that runs on the same system.
+An **unnamed pipe** is a mechanism for unidirectional communication between two processes that runs on the same system.

 It provides a way to pass data from one process to another without the need of a permanent file.

 Additional Note: **Unlike named pipes**, these kind of pipes can only be accessed by the process that created them and they *exist only for the duration of the communication*.
+Once each process has closed its side of the unnamed pipe, it is destroyed.

-We tend to use them with `fork()`
+We tend to use them with `fork()`.

 Important functions
 ```c